Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Methodology

-This quantity captures the extent to which \(v\) reciprocates by responding to direct messages.
+This quantity captures the extent to which \(u\) reciprocates by responding to direct messages.
 The coordination reward is then defined as

 where \(\beta^{\COORD} \in [0,1]\) controls the trade-off between prioritizing \emph{visibility} through mentions and \emph{reciprocity} through direct replies.
-This formulation incentivizes agents to balance being seen by others and actively maintaining responsive communication within the network.\\ \textbf{Emotional Support Reward (EMO).} Emotional support is a core element of social interactions, reflecting the encouragement, affirmation, or criticism that users receive during their engagements.
-We define \(\mathcal{B}^{\DIR}_t\) as the set of all direct messages (DM) and comments (COM) exchanged in round \(t\).
-For each action \(a \in \mathcal{B}^{\DIR}_t\), let \(\rcpt(a)\) denote the recipient and let \(s(a) \in [-1, 1]\) be the sentiment score, where positive values indicate supportive content and negative values indicate hostility.
-We compute the total positive and negative sentiment directed toward user \(v\) in round \(t\) as
+This formulation incentivizes agents to balance being seen by others and actively maintaining responsive communication within the network.

+\textbf{Emotional Support Reward (EMO).} Emotional support is a core element of social interactions, reflecting the encouragement, affirmation, or criticism that users receive during their engagements.
+We define \(\mathcal{B}^{\DIR}_t\) as the set of all direct messages and comments exchanged in round \(t\).
+For each action \(a \in \mathcal{B}^{\DIR}_t\), let \(\textproc{Rcpt}(a)\) denote the effective recipient and let \(s(a) \in [-1, 1]\) be the sentiment score, where positive values indicate supportive content and negative values indicate hostility.
+Let $\mathcal{B}^{\DIR}_t(u)\coloneqq \{a \in \mathcal{B}^{\DIR}_t : \textproc{Rcpt}(a)=u\}$ denote the set of direct exchanges received by \(u\) in round \(t\).
+We define the emotional support reward as the average supportiveness of received exchanges:

-To capture the role of sentiment in shaping user experience, we define the emotional support reward using a trade-off parameter \(\beta^{\EMO} \in \mathbb{R}\) and a small constant \(\varepsilon > 0\) for numerical stability:
+This formulation normalizes the emotional experience into the unit interval.
+Under this metric, interactions dominated by positive sentiment yield rewards approaching one.
+Conversely, predominantly hostile interactions—or a complete absence of engagement—result in values near zero.
+This effectively penalizes social isolation and received hostility equally, incentivizing agents to seek positive social validation.